 The inception of Midwestern dates back to the early-1950s, when a family practice physician in the community of Zion, Illinois recognized the need for a hospital to serve the medical needs of local residents.
 Ground was broken in 1953, and construction of the 50-bed hospital was completed in 1958.

 In 1963, the hospital was sold to a group of community leaders who added services—physical therapy, respiratory therapy and intensive care—as well as 23 beds.
 The hospital's name was changed to Zion-Benton Hospital.
 In 1975, the hospital was sold to Capitol Investment Company, headed by Richard J Stephenson.

 As Chairman of the Board of the newly-named American International Hospital, Mr. Stephenson proclaimed an all-out commitment to the pursuit of excellence in diagnosing and treating illness and disease.
 A multidisciplinary cancer treatment program was established and quickly received attention as an innovative, patient-centered alternative to traditional cancer care.

-The American International Hospital cancer program was one of the first in the country to offer a full-range of treatment services—surgery, chemotherapy, and radiation therapy, as well as immunotherapy, hyperthermia, tumor biology, nutrition, psycho-social intervention, and spiritual support.
+The American International Hospital cancer program was one of the first in the country to offer a wide range of treatment services—surgery, chemotherapy, and radiation therapy, as well as immunotherapy, hyperthermia, tumor biology, nutrition, psycho-social intervention and spiritual support.
 Patients from throughout the United States and around the world discovered American International Hospital and traveled hundreds and thousands of miles for care.